kimptoc/hummingnow-webapp/README.md

 # TODO

-user_settings post is failing - rails 4/route issue?
+Show git version/ruby/rails (and other gem) versions on about/admin page?

 how to proxy twitter gem requests so that charles can spy on them

-Show ruby/rails (and other gem) versions on about/admin page?

 Don't cache avatar urls - otherwise dont pickup changes